alaakh42/La-Liga-Chatbot/README.md

 To install the project dependencies, run the following command
 	`sudo -H pip install -r requirements.txt`

+## Getting Started

+1. Run Flask Server `python app.py`, remember to change `app.run(port=8888, debug=True)` to your port number

+2. Run ngrok `ngrok http 8888`
+	- optionally you can open ngrok web interface `http://127.0.0.1:4042/inspect/http` to keep an eye on the GET and POST requests

+## Chatbot Testing

+3. Start testing the La Liga Chatbot.
+Join this [page](https://www.facebook.com/La-Liga-Chatbot-Page-468645753642557/) and start chatting!
+Hope you enjoy it!

 ## Details

 1. Crawl the teams data by following the links of each team's wikipedia page in the [La Liga wikipedia page](https://en.wikipedia.org/wiki/La_Liga?oldformat=true)